robertogiandomenico/ing-sw-2022-folini-grimaldi-giandomenico/README.md

  ```
 java -jar Eriantys_Client.jar
  ```
+Should you see overlapping objects (i.g. cards, islands), we recommend to check the `Scale` settings in the _Display_ section of your computer settings and reduce it.

 ###### For the CLI:
  ```
 java -jar Eriantys_Client.jar -cli
  ```
+Should you see misaligned layout, we recommend to maximise the terminal window or, in alternative, to reduce the terminal font size.

 ## Team
 - [Alessandro Folini](https://github.com/AlessandroFolini) - `alessandro.folini@mail.polimi.it`